 To minimize the risk of data breach, ransomware, etc., you’re in far better shape if you stop malware from ever running.
 By putting a layered defense in place, you maximize your chances of stopping a threat before it starts.

-Should your current defenses fail, the next step you need to prepare to stop is the horizontal kill chain – a set of activities that allow an attacker to gain privileged access within your network.
+Should your current defenses fail, the next step is to stop the horizontal kill chain, a set of activities that allow an attacker to gain privileged access within your network.